Curriculum

 MGY315H1

-Laboratory experiments in eukaryotic genetics, using two of the most powerful eukaryotic model systems, the yeast Saccharomyces cerevisiae, and fruit fly Drosophila melanogaster.
-The course follows MGY314H1; topics include analysis of genetic networks and pathways, meiotic segregation analysis, recombination mapping, genetic crosses, and phenotypic analyses.
+Laboratory experiments in animal (invertebrate) genetics, using two of the most powerful invertebrate model systems, the fruit fly Drosophila melanogaster and the roundworm Caenorhabditis elegans.
+Students are expected to develop competencies in handling invertebrates with small tools, setting up crosses, analyzing phenotypes using microscopes, and carrying out genetic experiments.
+The course follows MGY314H1.
+Topics include analysis of genetic networks and pathways, recombination mapping, and phenotypic analyses.

 Department-based Ancillary Fees: (subject to change): $25.00 - Laboratory equipment and materials